5 Steps of How to Build Web Applications [Updated]

 • Configuring monitoring and logging

 Server and hosting setup includes choosing the right platform to host the application, configuring the servers, and ensuring data security.
 For example, for an online store, it is important to choose a reliable hosting provider that will ensure the stable operation of the site and the protection of user data.
+This is the final phase of how to build a web based application.

 Deploying an application on a server involves moving code and data to the server, setting up the environment, and running the application.
 This may include setting up a web server, database, and other necessary services.
 For example, for an online store, it is important to ensure that all functions, such as product search, ordering, and payment processing, work correctly.
+This completes the active phase of how to build web applications.

 Setting up monitoring and logging includes installing tools for tracking the application and collecting logs.
 This allows you to promptly identify and eliminate errors, as well as analyze system performance.
 For example, for an online store, it is important to track the number of orders, server response time, and the presence of errors in the application.

 Once deployed, it is important to provide ongoing support and updates to the application.
 This includes fixing bugs, adding new features, and optimizing performance.
 For example, for an online store, it is important to regularly update the product catalog, improve the checkout process, and add new payment methods.
+This is often overlooked when people build your own web application.

 Need To Build Your Own Web App?
 OS-System Can Help!

-OS-System Team
+OS-System team

 Final Thoughts